joemore/webpack-typescript-starter-kit/README.md

     }),
 ```

-...then you can get it to also copy other files into your build directory if you so desire!
+...then you can get it to also copy other files & folders into your dist/build directory if you so desire!

 Enjoy!